The Coalgebraic Structure of Cell Complexes: The main result

 \section{The main result}

 We are writing $(\mathbb{L},\mathbb{R})$ for the awfs that is generated from $\cat{J}$ using Richard Garner's small object argument.
-This is the object we really care about; we want to study the coalgebras of $\mathbb{L}$.
-This awfs has a universal property with respect to $\cat{J}$:
+This is the object we really care about; we want to understand the coalgebras of $\mathbb{L}$.
+This awfs has a certain universal property with respect to $\cat{J}$:

 \begin{defn} Given a small category $\cat{I}$ over $\cat{C}\arr$, an awfs $(L,R)$ on $\cat{C}$ is \emph{free} with respect to $\cat{I}$ if there is a morphism $\eta\from\cat{I}\to\map{L}{}$ over $\cat{C}\arr$ such that for any other awfs $(L',R')$ on $\cat{C}$ and functor $F\from\cat{I}\to\map{L}{'}$ over $\cat{C}\arr$, there is a unique awfs morphism $\alpha\from(L,R)\to(L',R')$ such that $F=\alpha_*\circ\eta$.
 (The functor $\alpha_*\from\map{L}{}\to\map{L}{'}$ is the lifting of $\alpha$, as a comonad morphism, to the categories of coalgebras.) \end{defn}